-Kauvery Hospital Successfully Performed a Heart Transplant on a 35 year Old Woman | Business
+Kauvery Hospital successfully performed a heart transplant on a 35 year old woman | Business

 - India

-• The transplant recipient sketched a portrait of MS Dhoni and gifted him the same after her surgery.

-• The organ was transported from Vellore GH to Kauvery Hospital in Chennai within 1 hour 15 minutes, through a green corridor.
-Kauvery Hospital Chennai, a unit of Kauvery Group of Hospitals, a leading multispecialty healthcare chain in Tamil Nadu, successfully performed a heart transplant on a 35 year old woman diagnosed with Hypertrophic Obstructive Cardiomyopathy, a condition where the heart muscle becomes thickened (hypertrophied) making it harder for the heart to pump blood.
+Chennai (Tamil Nadu) [India], October 18 (ANI/NewsVoir): Kauvery Hospital Chennai, a unit of Kauvery Group of Hospitals, a leading multispecialty healthcare chain in Tamil Nadu, successfully performed a heart transplant on a 35 year old woman diagnosed with Hypertrophic Obstructive Cardiomyopathy, a condition where the heart muscle becomes thickened (hypertrophied) making it harder for the heart to pump blood.
 The heart was retrieved from a brain dead patient at Vellore Government Hospital.
 As part of this life saving mission a green corridor was established from Vellore GH to Kauvery Hospital Chennai and the organ was transported within 1 hour and 15 minutes.

 The woman aged 35 years old from Vijayawada had a history of Hypertrophic Obstructive Cardiomyopathy which was diagnosed in 2010.
 Four years later she underwent a successful pregnancy however her symptoms of frequent fatigue, palpitations, shortness of breath continued and she was carefully monitored throughout the pregnancy phase.
 In 2015, after visiting several hospitals in India, she visited a Senior Cardiologist, at Kauvery Hospital.
 When her symptoms deteriorated and heart function progressively declined and main pumping chamber enlarged making it difficult to pump blood, she was immediately advised for heart transplantation and referred to the heart and lung transplant team.
 She was put on priority on the transplant list and was subsequently looking for a matching donor.